Dave Rubin: Political commentary

 While a part of Sirius XM, Rubin created his own account on YouTube called "Rubin Report" in early September 2012.
 In January 2013, Rubin joined The Young Turks, where he hosted the show The Rubin Report.
 He moved from New York City to Los Angeles, California.

 On March 1, 2015, The Young Turks YouTube channel announced that Rubin would be moving to the media company RYOT.
 Shortly after, Larry King's Ora TV picked up the show which debuted on September 9, 2015.
 He left Ora TV in 2016, opting to run The Rubin Report independently.
-The Rubin Report has an affiliation with the libertarian Institute for Humane Studies, a Koch family foundations–funded organization which sponsors an episode of his show per month.
+The Rubin Report had an affiliation with the libertarian Institute for Humane Studies, a Koch family foundations–funded organization which sponsored a few of his episodes in the past.

 Rubin frequently appears as a speaker at events hosted by Turning Point USA, a conservative student organization.
 Rubin has been a podcast guest on The Joe Rogan Experience, Coffee with Scott Adams, and The Ben Shapiro Show.
 In 2017, he starred in a video by the conservative media company PragerU titled "Why I Left the Left".
 Rubin's book Don't Burn This Book: Thinking for Yourself in an Age of Unreason was published in April 2020 by Sentinel.
 It made The New York Times Best Seller list, but was critically panned.

 In December 2021, Rubin sold his Los Angeles house and announced that he was moving to Miami, Florida.
 In his announcement, he criticized California Governor Gavin Newsom as an "unbearable tyrant who dared to extend his emergency powers and then immediately take a $200,000 vacation."
 He also cited "high crime", "high taxes", "vaccine passports and mask conformity" as reasons for his decisions to move from California.

 The Rubin Report

-In 2015 Rubin launched a The Rubin Report.
-On his show Rubin interviews and conversations with journalists, activists, authors, comedians, and professors.
-Topics discussed on his show include Freedom of speech, Political correctness, Foreign policy, and Religion.
-Guests on his show include Sam Harris, Ben Shapiro, Larry Elder, Steven Crowder, Ayaan Hirsi Ali, Douglas Murray, John McCain, and others.
-Rubin has also hosted more controversial figures on his show including Lauren Southern, Mike Cernovich, and Milo Yiannopoulos.
+In 2015, Rubin launched The Rubin Report.
+On his show, Rubin interviews and speaks with journalists, activists, authors, comedians, and professors.
+Topics discussed on his show include freedom of speech, political correctness, foreign policy, and religion.
+Guests on his show have included Sam Harris, Ben Shapiro, Larry Elder, Steven Crowder, Ayaan Hirsi Ali, Douglas Murray, John McCain, and others.
+Rubin has also hosted more controversial figures on his show, including Lauren Southern, Mike Cernovich, and Milo Yiannopoulos.

-Until late 2018, Rubins show received much of his funding through Patreon, a crowdfunding site on which Rubin said he received over $10,000 per month before deletion.
+Until late 2018, Rubin's show received much of its funding through Patreon, a crowdfunding site on which Rubin said he received over $10,000 per month before deletion.
 Rubin and Jordan Peterson announced their intent to leave the platform following Sargon of Akkad's ban, which they described as an assault on free speech.
-In a video shortly thereafter, the two announced their interest in developing an independent, free speech oriented crowdfunding site.
+In a video shortly thereafter, the two announced their interest in developing an independent, free speech-oriented crowdfunding site.
 Peterson started Thinkspot, and Rubin co-created locals.com.
 By May 2019, The Rubin Report YouTube channel had 200 million views.
 In 2019, The Rubin Report became available on BlazeTV, a conservative subscription video service run by Glenn Beck.